 “It was a very common food in lumber,” said Pamela Dean, volunteer coordinator for the bean hole beans demonstration at the Maine Organic Farmers and Gardeners Association’s Common Ground Fair.
 “There are songs about it.
 The workers didn’t have to wait for cooks to haul food, they’d just dig up the beans and they’d be hot and ready.”

-The main ingredients — dried beans, usually heirlooms such as Yellow Eye, molasses (“Maine was very much part of the triangle trade, and molasses was coming from the Caribbean to ports in Maine,” Lindgren said) and salt pork — were portable and did not require refrigeration.
+The main ingredients — dried beans, usually heirlooms such as Yellow Eye, molasses (“Maine was very much part of the triangle trade, and molasses was coming from the Caribbean to ports in Maine,” said Don Lindgren, owner of Rabelais Inc, a bookstore in Biddeford focused on rare books about food, wine, gardening and farming) and salt pork — were portable and did not require refrigeration.

 Though the golden age of lumber in Maine has passed, bean hole beans are still prepared for fundraisers, camping trips, family reunions and events such as the Common Ground Fair.